fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 _This documentation is concise on purpose.
 Please get in touch should you have any questions._

 The submission implements all the functionality featured in the Technical Requirements and passes all relevant tests in the test suite.
+To our best knowledge it is complete and compatible with Geth.
 **If after evaluation it does not satisfy any judging criteria, a short report describing what needs to be fixed is very much appreciated.**

 1. [Submission Notes](#notes)